JaouherK/Kong-konga-Keycloak/README.md

 ## Goal repository

 This is for development purpose as authentication interface.
 The Goal is to be able to protect, through the configuration of kong and keycloak, an API resource.

+## Pre-requisite

+- Docker installed in your machine
+- jq installed in your container (VM or your laptop)

 ## How to use this template

-To run this template execute the prepare script first to pull the images and start the containers:
+To run this template, execute the "prepare" script first to pull the images and start the containers:

 ```shell
 $ ./prepare.sh